Bhavya-Arora-1/Flight-delay-prediction/README.md

 This project uses machine learning algorithms to predict flight delays based on historical data.

+## Project Overview
+Flight delays are a major issue for passengers and airlines, resulting in lost revenue, passenger dissatisfaction, and operational challenges.
+This project uses machine learning to predict the likelihood of flight delays based on historical flight data.

+## Problem Statement
+Predicting flight delays based on multiple factors such as weather conditions, airport traffic, flight schedules, and historical data.

+## Approach
+ **Data Preprocessing**
+**Cleaning:** Handling missing values, removing irrelevant columns, and correcting data inconsistencies.
+Feature Engineering: Creating new features like time of day, season, and weather conditions.
+**Normalization:** Scaling numerical features to improve model performance.
+**Machine Learning Models**
+**Algorithms Used:** Logistic Regression, Random Forest, and XGBoost.
+**Evaluation Metrics:** Accuracy, Precision, Recall, F1-score, and ROC-AUC.
+**Final Model:** Random Forest Classifier with the highest accuracy.

 ## Technologies Used:
 - **Python** (Pandas, NumPy, Scikit-learn)
 - **Machine Learning** (Supervised learning models like Logistic Regression, Random Forest)